 The phrase “American Jiu-Jitsu” has two fairly relevant origins.
 The earliest would be a self-defense class which was named “American Jiu-Jitsu” that MIT has offered since 1994.
-But with no real distinction between it and BJJ.
 The website description mentions techniques such as throw, strikes, weapon use, joint locks and submission holds.
 This MIT class is more in line with the way various gyms across the world have taught Japanese Jiujutsu for some time.

 The other origin is from former UFC competitor and high-level Jiu-jitsu practitioner Jake Shields.
 The term “AJJ” is most associated with Jake Shields.
 In early 2000, Shields would have a significant amount of success at ADCC and IBJJF Pan-American competitions before being granted a black belt by Cesar Gracie and begin competing in mixed martial arts events.
 It was these MMA events where Shields showcased his AJJ style, mixing his experience of high-paced pressure attack orientated wrestling with more relaxed, patient and tentative BJJ.
 Jake would go as far as to have “American Jiu Jitsu” tattooed on his forearm.
 Shields claims his style is an “Americanized” version of BJJ, which blends the Brazilian “gentle art” with American wrestling.

 Although some may have taken issue with his “safe but slow” smothering grappling style, few took offense to Shields referring to his style as AJJ.